 I did the standard exam and I am happy with that for now...
 I am a Dxer, love talking on the radio and am not interested in the technical theory side of the hobby, You won't see me building power supplies, or repairing my own radios.
-Will I ever upgrade, my answer is maybe one day, or maybe not, I enjoy this hobby very much and one day if I do feel like doing the extra study (can take up to 6 Months of study for the upgrade) to upgrade I will , if not so be it, at the moment in my life I can't be bothered with the technical study side of this hobby, Basically if I was to upgrade I would not actually use anything that I studied, because I still would remain a DXer and not a tech, and I am enjoying myself too much to stop and study for something that does not interest me.
+Will I ever upgrade, my answer is maybe one day, or maybe not, I enjoy this hobby very much and one day if I do feel like doing the extra study, which can take up to 6 + Months, I will , if not so be it, as at the moment in my life I can't be bothered with the technical study side of this hobby.
+Basically if I was to upgrade I would not actually use anything that I studied for, because I still would remain a DXer and not a tech, and I am enjoying myself too much to stop and study for something that does not interest me.
 Its amazing how I hear all the time, but Stuie your missing the WARC bands, I can't miss what I have never had, I have listened on the WARC bands and honestly don't hear much on them.
-After the last couple of years with some family hardships , life is for enjoying and having fun ..
+After the last couple of years with some family hardships, life is for enjoying and having fun ..
 Not wasting my time studying for something that does not interest me..

 Remember it does not matter what licence level, or how big your station is, as long as your having fun, thats all that counts ...
 Don't worry about what others say, ignore the bullies and just enjoy the hobby as much as you can.